threefoldtecharchive/farmerbot/README.md

 > run install.sh

 ## Running the farmerbot
-Make sure you have all the dependencies installed before running the command below.
+Make sure you have all the dependencies installed before running the commands below.
 You also have to configure some things in markup definition files:

 - the nodes have to be configured (see example_data/1_data/nodes.md)

+Now run the dependencies.
+Make sure to use the mnemonics of your farm as it is needed for some calls to the chain.
+> rmb-peer --mnemonics "$(cat mnemonics.txt)" --relay wss://relay.dev.grid.tf:443 --substrate wss://tfchain.dev.grid.tf:443
+> See [this page](https://github.com/threefoldtech/grid3_client_ts/blob/development/docs/http_server.md) on how to run the grid3 client ts

 Now you can run the following command:
 > v run start.v